syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/End-user-Capability.md

 **History properties**

-The FindHistory property is used to add or remove items from the find history in the Find dialog box.
+`FindHistory` property is used to add or remove items from the find history in the `FindDialog` box.

 <table>
 <tr>